This page was reviewed under our medical and editorial policy by

 This page was reviewed on March 3, 2022.

-Your upper digestive tract consists of your esophagus, stomach and duodenum, which is where your small intestine starts.
-Sometimes, it’s necessary for doctors to examine the lining of your upper digestive tract.
-An upper endoscopy may be the best way to see it.
+The upper digestive tract consists of the esophagus, stomach and duodenum, which is where the small intestine starts.
+Sometimes, doctors must examine the lining of the patient's upper digestive tract.
+An upper endoscopy may be the best way to see these structures, as well as the gallbladder.

-During an upper endoscopy, a thin, flexible tube equipped with a light and small video camera is inserted into your mouth and threaded down your throat into your esophagus and stomach until it reaches your small intestine.
+During an upper endoscopy, a thin, flexible tube equipped with a light and small video camera is inserted into the patient's mouth and threaded down his or her throat into the esophagus and stomach until it reaches the small intestine.

-The procedure is typically performed as an outpatient procedure.
+The EGD procedure is typically performed as an outpatient procedure.

-First, your throat is sprayed with numbing medicine.
-Or, you may be asked to gargle with a liquid that numbs the throat.
+First, the patient's throat is sprayed with numbing medicine.
+Or, the patient may be asked to gargle with a liquid that numbs the throat.

-Next, you’ll be asked to lie on your left side on the examination table and given a sedative.
-Some sedatives keep you drowsy but awake.
-If necessary, your doctor may perform your upper endoscopy under general anesthesia.
-Speak with your doctor about which option is best for you.
+Next, the patient lies on his or her left side on the examination table and is given a sedative.
+Some sedatives keep the patient drowsy but awake.
+If necessary, the doctor may perform the upper endoscopy under general anesthesia.
+Speak with the care team about which option is best for the patient.

-A mouthpiece is placed to keep your mouth open during the procedure.
+A mouthpiece is placed to keep the patient's mouth open during the procedure.

-The scope is guided down your throat as far as the start of your small intestine.
-Doctors are able to see images of your digestive tract and to examine specific areas of concern.
+The scope is guided down the patient's throat as far as the start of his or her small intestine.
+Doctors are able to see images of the digestive tract and to examine specific areas of concern.
 They can take color photographs for further review.

-Sometimes, it’s necessary to pump air into your stomach so the images are easier to see.
+Sometimes, it’s necessary to pump air into the patient's stomach so the images are easier to see.

-You will be observed for a while to make sure you’re OK and until the sedative wears off.
-You should be able to go home after a few hours.
+The patient is observed for a while to make sure he or she is OK and until the sedative wears off.
+The patient should be able to go home after a few hours.
 In rare cases, some people may stay in the hospital overnight.

 An upper endoscopy provides better detail than a CT scan or an upper gastrointestinal (GI) series, which uses X-rays.